-Attachments: The applicant should include original commitment letters from those resources listed indicating their willingness to work with the applicant.
+Attachments.
+The applicant should include original commitment letters from those resources listed indicating their willingness to work with the applicant.
 These resources can include such items as facilities, equipment, voluntary staff time and space, and financial resources.
 One to two letters of support (with contact information) from prior assisted larger minority firms and community organizations should be included from those resources willing to work with the applicant.
 The applicant should also provide a general description of its existing client base as part of its program resources.

 3. Techniques and Methodologies - In addition to addressing each of the sub-criteria stated in Appendix E, Section A.3, applicants should include a detailed narrative discussion on the techniques and methodologies to be used in implementing its program, including a quarterly breakdown of the performance goals and estimated client service hours delivered to clients (by MBE annual sales range).
 These hours must correspond to the applicant's proposed budget.
-It is also requested that the applicant provide a statement as how they propose to establish a system that corresponds to or may compliment MBDA's tracking and validating of contracts and financings as discussed in Appendix B. Applicants should also include a specific plan-of-action detailing how the MBEC work requirements will be met for EACH of the three (3) funding periods.
+It is also requested that the applicant provide a statement as how they propose to establish a system that corresponds to or may compliment MBDA's tracking and validating contracts and financings as discussed in Appendix B. Applicants should also include a specific plan-of-action detailing how the MBEC work requirements will be met for EACH of the two (2) funding periods.
 The applicant should define how it plans to service the designated geographic area, including how the MBEC will be established; the methodology for accomplishing the work requirements; implementation of strategies with timelines; and how the applicant will integrate the work requirements with the MBEC program performance measures.
 It is also important that the application include information on how the applicant will integrate the MBEC program service requirements to its existing infrastructure.
 Applicants should develop and submit a proposed marketing plan as part of their proposal responding to this criterion.
-This plan should be strategic and seek to maximize the number of SGI firms it will serve throughout the funding period.
+This plan should be strategic in order to maximize the number of SGI firms it will serve throughout each funding period.

-Attachments: The applicant must provide a staff allocation summary for the EACH of the three (3) funding periods as part of the work requirements execution plan.
+Attachments.
+The applicant must provide a staffing allocation summary for EACH funding period as part of the work requirements execution plan.
 The staff allocation summary must be based on a project director at 100% of his/her time to the MBEC, all other staff, volunteers and interns.
 The applicant is encouraged to provide administrative support staff to the MBEC.
 Each staff role must be identified as full or part-time with the estimated hours to be worked on weekly basis.
 The staff allocation summary should indicate each role and the estimated client-service hours to be delivered by each.
-The following is an example of the staff allocation summary for the first 12-month funding period:
+The following is an example of the staff allocation summary for the first funding period:

-Example: Staff Allocation Summary - Funding Period1
+Example: Staff Allocation Summary - Funding Period 1

-Role Status Project Allocation Hours Clic Const Hrs ılting Admin Time Hrs & % (List Ti Other (List Here) Time Hrs & % Project Director Full Time 100% 2,050 410 20% 1,025 50% 615 30% Business Consultant Full Time 100% 2,050 1,640 80% 205 10% 205 10% Business Consultant Part Time 80% 1,640 1,312 80% 164 10% 164 10% Admin.
+Role Status Project Allocation Hours Clic ılting Admin Time Hrs & % Other (List Here)

+Hrs X % Hrs X %0 Time Hrs & %

+Project Full 100% 2,050 410 20% 1,025 50% 615 30%

+Director Time

+Business Full 100% 2,050 1,640 80% 205 10% 205 10%

+Consultant Time

+Business Part 80% 1,640 1,312 80% 164 10% 164 10%

+Consultant Time

+Admin.
+Full 100% 2,050 0 0% 2,050 100% 0 0%

 Asst.
+Time

-Full Time 100% 2,050 0 0% 2,050 100% 0 0% Intern Part Time 50% 1,025 103 10% 820 80% 103 10% Total 8,815 3,465 39% 4,264 49% 1,087 12%
+Intern Part 50% 1,025 103 10% 820 80% 103 10%

+Time

+Total 8,815 3,465 39% 4,264 49% 1,087 12%